 Fitch Natural History Reservation

-This 590-acre reserve, now known as the Fitch Reservation, was established in 1947 on land donated to KU in 1911 by Sara Robinson, widow of Charles Robinson, first governor of Kansas.
-It is managed according to the standards of that time, which were to "let nature take its course."
+This 590-acre reserve, now known as the Fitch Reservation, was established in 1947 on land donated to KU in 1911 by Sara Robinson, surviving wife of Charles Robinson, first governor of Kansas.
+It is managed according to the standards of the 1940s, which were to "let nature take its course."
 It serves as a permanent location for studying native plants and animals, and over the past 70 years, numerous studies have provided a wealth of scientific knowledge related to succession, or how plant and animal communities change over time.

 For detailed information on the natural history of this reservation, see Henry Fitch's guide to the Fitch Reservation.